BLITzZ0/action-repo/README.md

 # action-repo
-This Repository id for the Webhook creation.
+This Repository is for the Webhook creation.